 We believe that in order to make use of these products as effectively as possible and to ensure successful, cost-effective execution, there are a number of considerations that you should bear in mind when employing ETFs.
-We share our top tips below.
+Below are our top tips.

 Always use a limit order.
-When buying on an exchange, limit orders provide better price control and should normally be used in preference to market orders.
+When buying on an exchange, limit orders provide better price control, consider using limit or stop-limit orders (especially in volatile markets).

 Try to trade when the underlying market is also trading.
-When trading in the Australian market, it may be the case that the underlying market is not open, for example US equity markets.
-So when buying an ETF where part or all of the underlying security’s market is closed, it is best to time the execution when a maximum of the underlying securities trade.
+For Australian investors, it may be the case that the underlying market is closed.
+For example an investor wishing to purchase the SPDR S&P 500® ETF, which trades in US equity markets.
+When buying an ETF where part or all of the underlying security’s market is closed, it is best to time the execution when a maximum of the underlying securities trade.
 All else being equal, this may help having lower bid-ask spreads at this point.

 Try to avoid trading in the first and last 10 minutes of the trading day.
 When markets are opening and closing, there is generally more volatility in prices, and as a result wider market makers’ spreads.